 Alison discovered Specific Adjustment Technique by chance in 2013 via her own route to recovery following a long standing spinal injury which stemmed back to childhood and birth itself.
 Read Alison’s Story which documents her own journey back to full health and the formation of this Centre.
 Alison is a multi instrumentalist musician and is also the founder and owner of Inverness Music School (Now known as Sound’s Creative and part of this Centre).
 After many years of worsening pain, Alison stopped playing music because of the severe discomfort and tension which her injury caused.
 This meant that she could not devote the necessary amount of time to practice each day and so in recent years, she has devoted her time solely to teaching and developing the Music School.

 The idea for this Chronic Pain Centre was conceived in 2016 after Alison witnessed a hugely liberating and enlightening level of health and pain free experience following SAT treatment with her practitioner Clifford Conway.
 The improvements in Alison’s health were so life changing that Alison developed an overwhelming passion for raising awareness of the effectiveness of SAT treatment in order to help others with similar health problems; namely, those symptoms diagnosed as chronic pain, chronic fatigue, fibromyalgia, all manner of mobility problems from the hips down to the feet and asthma diagnosed in childhood.
-Alison has dedicated the last three years to increasing her knowledge and depth of understanding of SAT Osteopathy and the connections with Meditation for Pain Reduction and Management.
+Alison has dedicated the last five years to increasing her knowledge and depth of understanding of SAT Osteopathy and the connections with Meditation for Pain Reduction and Management.